Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Actual case study

-As this paper considers various components (such as optimal flow optimization, passengers' path preferences, behavior uncertainty, etc.), it is useful to test different components separately to identify the impact of each one.
+As this paper considers various components (such as individual path recommendations, passengers' path preferences, behavior uncertainty, etc.), it is useful to test different components separately to identify the impact of each one.
 Hence, we design the following test cases, each one with specific parameter settings to systematically evaluate the impacts of each component.

 \textbf{Model performance compared to benchmark models}.
 The most straightforward model validation is to evaluate the effect of reducing system travel time.
 In this test case, we set $\Psi = 0$, meaning that we ignore the passengers' preferences and focus only on minimizing system travel time.
-The results of this test case are discussed in Section \ref{sec_model_perform}
+The results of this test case are discussed in Section \ref{sec_model_perform} with different values of $\Gamma$ and $\epsilon$.

 \textbf{The benefit of considering behavior uncertainty}.
 In this test case, we evaluate the importance of incorporating behavior uncertainty in the model.
 The model without behavior uncertainty assumes that passengers take the recommended path.
-The recommendation strategy is obtained by solving Eq. \ref{eq_ipr} with $\pi_{p,r'}^r = 1$ if $r=r'$.
+The recommendation strategy is obtained by solving (\ref{eq_ipr}) with $\pi_{p,r'}^r = 1$ if $r=r'$.
 Similarly, we set $\Psi = 0$.
 Note that, when we evaluate the recommendation strategy, the behavior uncertainty is still considered in generating the system travel time (see Section \ref{sec_gen_sys_tt}).
 The results of this test case are shown in Section \ref{sec_bene_unc}

-\textbf{Impact of considering passenger preference}.
+\textbf{Impact of considering passenger preferences}.
 In all the above tests, $\Psi = 0$ is used, focusing on the system travel time.
 In this test case, we evaluate the model performance under different values of $\Psi$ in order to assess the impact of considering passenger preferences.
 The results of this test case are discussed in Section \ref{sec_impact_pax_pref}.